kernelmachine/kernelmachine.github.io/_posts/2023-04-27-fellowship-statement-advice.md

 ### Closing

 As I mentioned earlier, I think writing a fellowship proposal was an amazing exercise to learn how to craft a longer term research agenda.
-Regardless of the outcome of the fellowship, hopefully you'll learn some new stuff about writing, generate novel ideas for research, and hopefully get a head start on your thesis!
+Regardless of the outcome of the fellowship, hopefully you'll learn some new stuff about writing, generate novel ideas for research, and get a head start on your thesis!

-I think that's all I have for now.
 Feel free to reach out if you have more questions, and if you are currently applying for fellowships: good luck!